 Two steps forward, three steps back.

-I saw in my journal writings years of the same problems.
-After all these years I still had weight issues, relationship drama, and financial dissatisfaction.
+I saw in my journal writings years of the same lame problems.
 I felt heartbroken.
-Why hadn’t I figured this stuff out yet?
+Why hadn’t I figured some of this stuff out yet?
 Why were so many of my life goals still not accomplished?
 What the heck was wrong with me??

 But then I stopped wallowing for a moment.
 I asked myself What have I accomplished all these years?

 And I was able to answer myself with some pretty incredible responses: 11+ years of marriage, 3 children, and a ton of amazing live music events to name a few things, LOL.

 I also came to a realization about reaching big lifetime goals.
 It’s the entire point of this article.

 What no one ever tells you about reaching life goals